software-next/Tactigon-Shape/README.md

 8. [Contributing](#contributing)

 ## Introduction
 Tactigon Shapes simplifies programming by allowing you to build logic visually instead of writing code.
-This project is ideal for beginners, educators, and developers who want to create fast prototypes using gesture recognition and voice commands using Tactigon Ecosystem.
+This project is ideal for beginners, educators, and developers who want to create fast prototypes using gesture recognition and voice commands using the Tactigon Ecosystem.

 ## Key Features:
 - Visual Programming: Drag-and-drop interface that helps users understand programming concepts.